tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 # Construction

 Building a PQ/T hybrid KEM requires a secure function which combines the output of both component KEMs to form a single output.
-Several IETF protocols are adding PQ/T hybrid KEM mechanisms as part of their overall post-quantum migration strategies, examples include TLS 1.3 {{?I-D.ietf-ietf-tls-hybrid-design}}, IKEv2 {{?RFC9370}}.
+Several IETF protocols are adding PQ/T hybrid KEM mechanisms as part of their overall post-quantum migration strategies, examples include TLS 1.3 {{?I-D.ietf-tls-hybrid-design}}, IKEv2 {{?RFC9370}}.

 The migration to PQ/T Hybrid KEM calls for performing multiple key encapsulations in parallel and then combining their outputs to derive a single shared secret.
 It is compatible with NIST SP 800-56Cr2 [SP800-56C] when viewed as a key derivation function.
 The hybrid scheme defined in this document is the combination of Traditional and Post-Quantum Algorithms.
 The Key agreement Traditional and Post-Quantum Algorithms are used in parallel to generate shared secrets.
 The two shared secrets are concatenated togethor and used as the shared secret in JOSE and CBOR.